 (R.T.B.F.
 Jazz, 2006)

-Besides his solo projects, he is part of the Bohlen-Pierce Clarinet Project group led by Georg Hajdu in Germany since 2015 as well as the Kl-Ex Ensemble founded by Christian Klinkenberg in 2018.
+Besides his solo projects, he occasionally collaborates with the Bohlen-Pierce Clarinet Project group led by Georg Hajdu in Germany since 2015 as well as with composer Christian Klinkenberg since 2018.

 There’s just one reason not to abandon 12 tones per octave altogether: his beautiful 1917 ‘the’ Gibson harp guitar, to be heard on the CD ‘When the caged bird sings’, an anthology of poems by the 19th century Afro-American poet Paul Laurence Dunbar (1872-1906), selected and set to music by vocalist Roderik Povel.